LuccaBBombo/Interactive-Frontend-Project/README.md

 * The JavaScript files were tested using JSLint by direct input of the files on the validator.
 * The test for the Youtube video was done manually, testing if they would load and play correctly.
 The test was made by playing each one separately and verifying they worked.
 * To test that the emails were being sent correctly I used Jasmine to automate a test.
-* To make sure the reset button was functioning properly, I tested how it would react one it was clicked when displaying search results for all countries.
-Making sure the input field for the city would be cleared and the map would clear all markers and zoom out to the country selected.
+* To make sure the reset button was functioning properly, I tested how it would react once it was clicked when displaying search results for all separate countries.
+Making sure the input field for the city would be cleared, the map would clear all markers and zoom out to the country selected.

 #### User Stories